Nzibosco/world_trading_game/README.md

 * Resource folder contains raw csv files representing initial world state and resource weight
 * templates folder contains txt files representing transform and transfer operations.
 * template parsers include classes for parsing and representing actions in templates.
+* schedule folder contains main logic for the scheduler and utils folder has a custom Priority Queue that was used for identifying best schedules.

 Currently, the project support two types of actions:
 - Transform